Michael Zager: Appointments

 Zager graduated from University of Miami and the Mannes College of Music of The New School.
 He later taught at the Mannes College of Music.

 During the summers of 2006 and 2008 Zager taught at the College of Music at Payap University in Chiang Mai, Thailand.

 He holds the positions of the Dorothy F. Schmidt Eminent Scholar in Performing Arts and professor of music at Florida Atlantic University in Boca Raton, Florida.

-He is the author of Writing Music for Television and Radio Commercials (A Manual for Composers and Students) published by Scarecrow Press, and Music Production: For Producers, Composers, Arrangers, and Students, also published by Scarecrow Press.
+He is the author of Writing Music for Television and Radio Commercials (A Manual for Composers and Students) and Music Production: For Producers, Composers, Arrangers, and Students, both published by Scarecrow Press.